rosaaestrada/Loan-Default-Feature-Analysis/README.md

 - **Data** - Contains raw data, preprocessed data, and the location where the data was collected
 - **Jupyter Notebook** - The full source code along with explanations as a .ipynb file
 - **Python Code** - The full source code along with explanations as a .py file
-- **Results** - Summary Statistics, Visualizations, and Final Evaluatin of the project
+- **Results** - Summary Statistics, Visualizations, and Final Evaluation of the project